Subscribe to our mailing list

 Facts Behind Asylum

-The burden of proving past persecution or well-founded fear of future persecution is completely on the alien seeking asylum.
+The burden of proving past persecution or a well-founded fear of future persecution is completely on the alien seeking asylum.
 An individual who fears torture may also qualify for relief.
 There are no quotas assigned to the number of refugees who can be accepted each year.

 Who Is Eligible